 Lindeman (1926a) and Anderson and Lindeman (1927) were first to bring the concept to America.
 Although they clearly stated that andragogy was the method for teaching adults, the term did not take hold in the new land until many years later.
 Knowles (1970, 1980, 1989b, 1995, 1996) indicated that he acquired the term the in 1967 from Dusan Savicevic.
 However, in conducting extensive research, Sopher (2003) determined that Knowles acquired the term from Savicevic in 1966.
 Nevertheless, after becoming acquainted with the term, Knowles infused it with much of his own meaning garnered from his already extensive experience in adult education.
-He then combined his expanding practice around the world, his university teaching of budding adult educators, and the publication of The Modern Practice of Adult Education: Andragogy and Pedagogy during the 70s and 80s.
+He then combined his expanding practice around the world, his university teaching of budding adult educators, and the publication of two editions of a book: The Modern Practice of Adult Education: Andragogy vs. Pedagogy (1970); and The Modern Practice of Adult Education:: From Pedagogy to Andragogy.
+In 1970, he originally saw pedagogy as being for children and andragogy being for adults.
+In 1980, the change of subtitle reflected a shift from his originally seeing andragogy and pedagogy being at opposite ends of a continuum, toward andragogy being used appropriately with younger learners under certain circumstances and pedagogy being used appropriately with adults when they are learning something entirely new.
 This American version of andragogy became popularized as a result during this time.
 The main structure of his andragogical expression took the form of a process design instead of a content design, with assumptions and processes.
 The assumptions about adult learners are: they are self-directing, their experience is a learning resource, their learning needs are focused on their social roles, their time perspective is one of immediate application, they are intrinsically motivated, they want to problem-solve, and they want to know why they need to know something.
 The learning processes adults want to be actively and interactively involved in are: preparing for the adult learning experience, a climate conducive to learning, cooperative planning, diagnosing their needs, setting objectives, designing the sequence, conducting the activities, and evaluating their progress.

-Henschke (2006b) outlined the four major historical social movements that were interlinked with influencing Knowles and his influencing them, as he developed and became the adult educator (andragogue) that he did, and shaping his unique conception of andragogy.
+Henschke (2006b) outlined the four major historical social movements that were interlinked with influencing Knowles and his influencing them, as he developed and became the adult educator [andragogue] that he did, and shaping his unique conception of andragogy.
 The four major movements were: Humanistic Educational Philosophy, Human Services, Group Dynamics, and Human Resource Development.
-Boudreaux et al (2002) examined a portion of the legacy of Malcolm Knowles through studying some of his personal correspondence, and studying it andragogically.
+Boudreaux. et al. (2002) examined a portion of the legacy of Malcolm Knowles through studying some of his personal correspondence, and studying it andragogically.
 Another example of continued interest in andragogy and the influence of Knowles came during the third quarter of 2006 - July, August, and September - was a request from Mauro Magnani, an adult educator from the Province surrounding Reggio Emilia in Italy.
-This request was for Marcie Boucouvalas, Leo Johnson and John Henschke [all former students of Knowles] to conduct two workshops in that part of Italy in September, 2006.
+This request was for Marcie Boucouvalas, Leo Johnson, and John Henschke [all former students of Knowles] to conduct two workshops in that part of Italy in September, 2006.
 The workshop topics included: The work of Malcolm S. Knowles in andragogy; and, andragogical competencies for professionals facilitating adult learning/andragogy and taking responsibility for their own lifelong, continuing learning.
 Those adult education practitioners used these workshops to launch themselves into a continuing learning process of andragogy and Knowles' contribution to the concept.